anto-bottalico/ESP32-Bluetooth-Mouse-Remote-Control/README.md

 ## Key Features

-**Bluetooth Mouse Control:** The ESP32, integrated with the gyroscope and keypad, allows users to control mouse movements, clicks, and other functions via Bluetooth connectivity.<br>
+**Bluetooth:** The ESP32, integrated with the gyroscope and keypad, allows users to control mouse movements, clicks, and other functions via Bluetooth connectivity.<br>
-**Gyroscope Integration:** The gyroscope sensor enables gesture-based control, allowing users to move the cursor by tilting the device in different directions.<br>
+**Cursor movement:** The gyroscope sensor enables gesture-based control, allowing users to move the cursor by tilting the device in different directions.<br>
-**Keypad Input:** The 4x4 keypad provides additional input functionalities, such as scrolling and button shortcuts, enhancing the user experience and versatility of the Bluetooth mouse remote control.
+**Mouse Input:** The 4x4 keypad provides additional input functionalities, such as scrolling and button shortcuts, enhancing the user experience and versatility of the Bluetooth mouse remote control.

 ## Components